e-dub/DesOptPy/README.md

 - [ ] rconval -> rConVal
 - [ ] sensivity analysis for gVector
 - [ ] mix form of constraints for scalara and vectors
+- [ ] add all normalization techniques from DesOptPy1

 ### Print
 - [ ] general beautification, color?